 I grew up in a Christian background, but I never had a personal relationship with God.
 I didn’t always live a life that was pleasing to God.

-It got me thinking a lot.
-When I went back to my room, I thought more about what they were saying.
-They showed me the prayer on page 9 of the booklet and said I could pray that prayer whenever I wanted.
-In my room, I knew God was using those guys to speak to me.
+When I went back to my room, I thought more about what they had said.
+When we talked, they showed me a prayer at the back of the booklet and said I could use that prayer to receive Christ’s gift whenever I wanted.
+As I sat in my room, I knew God had used those guys to speak to me.

-Then the American guys invited me to a weekend workshop for spiritual development.
+Later, the American guys invited me to a weekend workshop for spiritual development.
 I went and began learning more about the Holy Spirit and the work he does in my life.
 That was the highlight for me.

-Not long after, I began meeting one to one with Gary Price, a staff member from Durban, who mentored me in my new walk with God.
-We also started a Bible study with Mdu and Sbu.
-We met for about a month or so, and then Gary asked us what the Lord was saying to us, what our next step should be.
-All of us agreed that more needed to happen, more students needed to know Christ.
-We were all convinced of that.
+Not long after, I began meeting one on one with Gary Price, a staff member from Durban, who mentored me in my new walk with God.
+We also started a Bible study with Mdu and Sbu, the friends who had been with me during that initial conversation.

 I think about what God is doing in my life and can trace it all the way back to the moment I met those two Americans on campus in 2008.